TomLisankie/static-roam/README.md

 There is currently no way to specify "export everything", but that wouldn't be hard to add.

+# Sidenotes

+Sidenotes are awkward due to Roam and CSS limitiations.
+Static-roam leverages block references ... (actually write this stuff in Roam and incorporate it into AMMDI)

 # Config

 There are a bunch of options in the config file and there probably should be more.

 TODO document them.